L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

-If we assign (co)orientations to these discs, since $S$ is (co)oriented, we can smoothen $S\cup D_1 \cup \cdots \cup D_k$ to a branched surface $B$ by imposing that the smoothing preserves the coorientation of $S$ and of the discs.
-In particular, each disc has two possible coorientations and hence it can be smoothed in two differents ways.
+We perturb the discs $\overline{D}_i$'s in a neighbourhood of $S\times \{1\}\subset S\times [0,1]$ so that when projected to $M_h$ their top boundaries define a family of arcs, that we still denote $h(\alpha_i)$'s, in $S$ such that for each $i,j\in \{1,\dots, k\}$ the intersection between $\alpha_i$ and $h(\alpha_j)$ is transverse and the endpoints of $\alpha_i$ and $h(\alpha_i)$ are disjoint.
+We also denote by $D_i$ the projected perturbed disc contained in $M_h$ and we refer to these discs as \emph{product discs.} If we assign (co)orientations to these discs, since $S$ is (co)oriented, we can smoothen $S\cup D_1 \cup \cdots \cup D_k$ to a branched surface $B$ by imposing that the smoothing preserves the co-orientation of $S$ and of the discs.
+In particular, each disc has two possible co-orientations and hence it can be smoothed in two different ways.
 This operation is demonstrated in Figure \ref{smoothings}, where $S$ is a torus with an open disc removed.

-The following lemma basically states that, under very mild hypotheses, if a branched surface constructed in this way has neither sink discs nor half sink discs then it is laminar.
-For the proof we refer the reader to \cite[Lemma~3.16]{S}.

-\begin{lemma} Let $S$ be a connected and oriented surface with boundary and let $h$ be an orientation preserving homeomorphism of $S$ fixing $\partial S$ pointwise.
-Let $\{\alpha_i\}_{i=1,\dots, k}\subset S$ be pairwise disjoint properly embedded arcs in $S$ and suppose that $S\setminus \cup_{i=1}^k{\alpha_i}$ has no disc components.
-Denote by $D_i$'s the discs in $M_h$ associated to the arcs $\alpha_i$'s in the way described above and fix a coorientation for these discs.
-Let $B=S\cup D_1\cup \cdots \cup D_k$ denote the branched surface in $M_h$ obtained by smoothing according to these coorientations.
-Then $B$ has no trivial bubbles and satisfies conditions $(1),(2)$,$(3)$ and $(4)$ of Definition \ref{laminar}.